 - Conduct morning or evening plannings to update estimates and communicate on progress

-If you want to get the job done, you have to think more about daily home restraints as cooking, taking care of children, and equipping your working place.
+If you want to get the job done, you have to think more about daily home restraints such as cooking, taking care of children, and equipping your working place.
 Home duties are time-consuming and practically impossible to avoid.
 For responsibilities not to make an impact on your career progress, set up time management rules, making a clear margin between working time and free time.
 Burning out at home is also a risk, so make sure you can maintain a healthy life-work balance.

 How to maintain corporate culture?

 Preserving corporate culture online can entail challenges, but there is always a bright side to look at.
-If the company puts enough effort, some new ideas, traditions may be born in an attempt to maintain a culture and a friendly atmosphere inside the teams.
+If the company puts enough effort, some new ideas, and traditions may be born in an attempt to maintain a culture and a friendly atmosphere inside the teams.

 We’ve started with surveys to know what advice our employees need, what they wish, how they treat remote activities.
 One more time we found out that common rituals and traditions unite.
 We now celebrate birthdays online, organize morning lunches, cooking quests, 5-minute plank challenges and evening yoga classes.
 We also launch webinars and CEO talks to share knowledge and IT news.

-The work of the People operations department and the HR department is crucial for gathering feedback from people and taking necessary actions to match remote communication with the company’s culture, preserve strong interpersonal relations and help the company go along with strategy and values.
+The work of the People operations department and the HR department is crucial for gathering feedback from people and taking necessary actions to match remote communication with the company’s culture, preserve strong interpersonal relations, and help the company go along with strategy and values.

-Keep positive mindset and offer mutual support
+Keep a positive mindset and offer mutual support

 Sharing positive vibes in such a difficult time for the whole world is crucial.
-If your company or startup has a logo, try to split it by the example of widely known leaders as Audi or McDonald’s.
+If your company or startup has a logo, try to split it by the example of widely known leaders such as Audi or McDonald’s.
 It is a wonderful thing to do and maintain movement in the fight against COVID-19.
 Even such a little thing gives everybody the feeling of care and reminds us about pandemic rules: stay at home, isolate and wash your hands.

 Will we all work remotely in the future?

 Inclinations to work remotely are growing.
 Today we contemplate how freelance is becoming a rewarding world-scale practice.
 People indulge in remote work and find themselves comfortable.
 Nevertheless, changes also come as new generations come to the workplace.
 46% of Millennials today choose to work remotely.
 Generation Z habits add value to the growth of remote work as well.
-Both generations appreciate flexibility, continuous learning and freedom.
-They are doing sports, exploring the vast majority of trends, launching their startups at an early age.
+Both generations appreciate flexibility, continuous learning, and freedom.
+They are doing sports, exploring the vast majority of trends, and launching their startups at an early age.
 New generations put a great accent on self-realization and healthy work-life balance and choose such a job that helps to avoid day-to-day tormenting at offices.
 Companies already consider it.
 So far, recruitment changes its approach to hiring people.
 More and more employees are retained only if they are offered flexible working hours and possibilities to learn and gain experience.
 That’s why the world should anticipate more and more remote workers in the future.
 Working from home is already a movement that can not be pulled back or left aside.